 Why We Publish a Pregnancy Number, Not One Number for Everyone

-The takeaway for chloramine vs. chlorine: don't fixate on the disinfectant.
-Find out which one your utility uses, learn which byproducts it favors, and put the matching filter on your tap.
+So, chloramine versus chlorine.
+Don't fixate on the disinfectant.
+Find out which one your utility uses, learn which byproducts it tends to create, and put the matching filter on your tap.
 That's what closes the gap between "meets federal standards" and "safe for your baby."

 This article is for general information and is not medical advice.
 Talk to your prenatal provider about your specific water source and any health concerns.